runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Placement
 ---------

 One thing is to construct forms.
-Another is to size them and place them within the given format.
+Another thing is to size and place them within the given format.

 It matters where we place these forms within the format.
 A circle can seem lost in space

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/lost_in_space_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/lost_in_space.jpg" />

-... and dominant in space just by changing its placement and proportion.
+... and dominant in space just by changing its placement and size.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/dominant_in_space_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/dominant_in_space.jpg" />